Diabetic Foot Care

 Why Poor Circulation Increases the Risk of Foot Ulcers

-Signs of PAD in Diabetic Patients
+Signs of PAD in Diabetic Patients:

 Preventative Diabetic Foot Care